vuex-orm/plugin-axios/docs/guide/configurations.md

 })
 ```

-The lower level configuration will overwrite a higher level of configs.
-Which means that the Request Config will overwrite Model Config, and Model Config will overwrite Global Config.
+Request configurations vary depending on the type of request being made.
+Please refer to the [Usage Guide](usage) to read more.

 ## Available Options

-All Axios configurations are available.
-For those, please refer to [the Axios documentation](https://github.com/axios/axios#request-config).
-In addition to Axios options, Vuex ORM Axios takes few more options specific to the plugin usage.
+In addition to [axios request options](https://github.com/axios/axios#request-config), the plugin can be configured with the following options:

-### dataKey
+### `dataKey`

-- **`dataKey?: string | null`**

-  This option will define which key to look for when persisting response data.
-Let's say your response from the server looks like below.
+- **Type**: `string`
+- **Default**: `undefined`

+  This option will inform the plugin of the resource key your elements may be nested under in the response body.

+  For example, your response body may be nested under a resource key called `data`:

   ```js
   {